This page contains affiliate links. As an Amazon Associate, I earn a small commission from qualifying purchases.

 It’s pretty easy to create custom fangs for your next cosplay.
-The cheap, simple method is to use acrylic nails and cut them into points.
-If you want to create more realistic teeth, you can use a non-toxic thermoplastic and mold your fangs from scratch.
-With this method, you can also create bottom fangs, a snaggle tooth, or even large tusks.
+You can use a non-toxic thermoplastic and mold your fangs from scratch.
+With this method, you can also create bottom fangs, a snaggle tooth, or even large tusks (links above).

 Warning: Do not eat anything while wearing fangs and it’s best to use a straw to drink.
 You don’t want them to get knocked loose and become a potential choking hazard.
 The fangs are, however, reusable.
 So you can remove them when you eat and then reapply the fangs afterward with denture adhesive.